For the second year in a row we are financially supporting Chester-le-Street based charity, Wheels 2 Work County Durham.

 Paul Hadden, Karbon’s Community Connector for the Durham area, is highly aware of how a lack of public transport is a significant barrier to those trying to access employment.

-Paul explained: "Commuting is often a real hurdle our customers tenants need to overcome to get into work.
+Paul explained: "Commuting is often a real hurdle our customers need to overcome to get into work.
 Factors such as limited transport routes in certain areas and the length of time it takes for multiple bus connections, all contribute to reasons why people can’t attend interviews and sustain jobs."

 For the second year in a row we are financially supporting Chester-le-Street based charity, Wheels 2 Work County Durham.